pmcteixeira/book-notes/videos/dependency_injection_with_dagger_2_jake_wharton.markdown

 }
 ```

-By having `@Inject` annotated in constructor, Dagger knows how to create instances of that object and it's implicitly made available for downstream injection.
+By having `@Inject` annotated in constructor, Dagger also knows how to create instances of that object and it's implicitly made available for downstream injection.
 What this means is that if I have another class that wants to inject that `TwitterApplication` it can do so.

 For that reason, we can eliminate for example the `TwitterApi` provides method from `NetworkModule` if we add an `@Inject` annotation to its constructor.
 In the module, the `TwitterApi` was a singleton, and solely when you have a `@Inject` constructor, Dagger is going to invoke the constructor every time somebody request the `TwitterApi`, ultimately ending with multiple instances of this class.
 In order to maintain it as a Singleton, `TwitterApi` should be annotated with the `@Singleton` annotation in the class declaration: